poelstra/ezwave/README.md

 To (re-)build just a single package, just run `rushx build` in that folder (it's the rush equivalent to `npm run build`).

+In order to run all packages in watch mode, you can use e.g. `@telia/rush-select`.
+Run it as `pnpx -y @telia/rush-select`, select the `watch` target for each package, and press `Enter` to start to build them all.
+The target selection only needs to be performed once.

 ### Setting up VSCode

 It's highly recommended to use VSCode for development.